-The first phase, The Silicon Valley Berryessa Extension Project ("SVBX"), is under construction and comprises a 10-mile extension of BART service with two stations - one in Milpitas and one in San Jose at Berryessa Road.
-The first phase, with an estimated capital cost of \$2.42 billion in YOE dollars, was granted a FTA Full Funding Grant Agreement in March of 2012.
-SVBX is expected to start revenue service by the end of calendar year 2019.
+The first phase, The Silicon Valley Berryessa Extension Project ("SVBX"), is under construction and comprises of a 10-mile extension of BART service with two stations - one in Milpitas and one in San Jose at Berryessa Road.
+The first phase, with an estimated capital cost of \$2,420,000,000 in YOE dollars, was granted a FTA Full Funding Grant Agreement in March of 2012.
+SVBX is expected to start revenue service by early 2020.

 The second phase, the Silicon Valley Santa Clara Extension Project ("SVSX"), is entering the design phase and will comprise 6-miles of the extension with four stations.
-VTA intends to submit to FTA an application for a Full Funding Grant Agreement in late 2019 and SVSX is forecasted to start Revenue service by 2026.
+VTA intends to submit to FTA an application for a Full Funding Grant Agreement in late 2019 and SVSX is forecasted to start revenue service by 2026.